daattali/shinymixpanel/README.md

 ## Support for both client-side API and server-side API

-## Automatically switch to server-side if Mixpanel is blocked on the client-side
+## Automatically switch to server-side if Mixpanel is blocked on the client-side and send browser info